- In Action

 Information is gathered from published sources, such as the shipping press and other specialist publications, as well as from vessel owners, their insurers and from ITOPF's own experience at incidents.
 Unsurprisingly, information from published sources generally relates to large spills, often resulting from collisions, groundings, structural damage, fires or explosions.

-The total volume of oil lost to the environment recorded in 2017 was approximately 7,000 tonnes, the majority of which can be attributed to the large spill (>700 tonnes) that occurred in the Indian Ocean in June.
+The total volume of oil lost to the environment recorded in 2018 was approximately 116,000 tonnes, the majority of which can be attributed to the incident involving the MT SANCHI that occurred in the East China Sea.
+This annual quantity is the largest recorded in 24 years.

 Global oil spill trend